pulumi/pulumi/docs/design/formats.md

 Each MetaMu program is *compiled* into a MuPackage, encoded in MuPack.

-## Mu Package Metadata (MuPack)
+## Mu Package Metadata (MuPack) and Intermediate Language (IL)

 Each MuPackage is encoded in MuPack and serialized in a JSON/YAML form for easy toolability.
+The full MuPack and MuIL specifications are available in the [Mu Package Metadata (MuPack) and Intermediate Language (IL) design doc](mupack.md).

+### MuPack

 MuPack is the unit of sharing and reuse, and includes high-level metadata about the module's contents, in addition to its modules, types, functions, and variables.
 Each MuPackage can be either a "library" -- meant solely for sharing and